 - Cognitive Science Program checklist 2014 (For students joining the program in 2014; changes mainly concern LA&PS General Education requirements)

-- Cognitive Science Program checklist 2012 (Mandatory for students joining the program in 2012 or later, and optional for students who joined the program earlier)
+- Cognitive Science Program checklist 2012 (For students joining the program in 2012; optional for students who joined the program earlier)

 - Cognitive Science Program checklist 2011 (Only for students who joined the program before 2012)